PlainsightAI/filter-license-plate-detection/README.md

 ## 🙌 Acknowledgements

-Thanks for using and improving the License Plate Detection Filter!
+Thanks for using and improving the DriveID Filter!
 To report bugs or suggest improvements, [open a GitHub issue](https://github.com/PlainsightAI/filter-license-plate-detection/issues/new/choose).